This article was updated on January 4, 2021.

 What is podiatry?

-Medicare Part B may cover two foot exams a year, one every six months, if you have nerve damage that is related to diabetes.
-Before having an exam for any other type of issue, check with your coverage to see if Medicare will cover the costs of the exam.
+Medicare Part B may cover two-foot exams a year, one every six months, if you have nerve damage that is related to diabetes (also called diabetic foot).
+Before having an exam for any other type of foot issue, check with your coverage to see if Medicare will cover the costs of the exam.